Stratum (linguistics): Unattested substrata

 When a substrate language or its close relatives cannot be directly studied, their investigation is rooted in the study of etymology and linguistic typology.
 The study of unattested substrata often begins from the study of substrate words, which lack a clear etymology.
-Such words can in principle still be native inheritance, lost everywhere else in the language family; but they might in principle also originate from a substrate.
+Such words can in principle still be native inheritance, lost everywhere else in the language family, but they might in principle also originate from a substrate.
 The sound structure of words of unknown origin — their phonology and morphology — can often suggest hints in either direction.

 So can their meaning: words referring to the natural landscape, in particular indigenous fauna and flora, have often been found especially likely to derive from substrate languages.
-None of these conditions, however, is sufficient by itself to claim any one word as originating from an unknown substratum.
+None of these conditions is sufficient by itself to claim any one word as originating from an unknown substratum.
 Occasionally words that have been proposed to be of substrate origin will be found out to have cognates in more distantly related languages after all, and therefore likely native: an example is Proto-Indo-European *mori 'sea', found widely in the northern and western Indo-European languages, but in more eastern Indo-European languages only in Ossetic.

 Concept history

-Although the influence of the prior language when a community speaks (and adopts) a new one may have been informally acknowledged beforehand, the concept was formalized and popularized initially in the late 19th century.
-As historical phonology emerged as a discipline, the initial dominant viewpoint was that influences from language contact on phonology and grammar should be assumed to be marginal, and an internal explanation should always be favored if possible; as articulated by Max Mueller in 1870, Es gibt keine Mischsprache ("there are no mixed languages").
-However, in the 1880s, dissent began to crystallize against this viewpoint.
+Although the influence of the prior language when a community speaks, and adopts, a new one may have been informally acknowledged beforehand, the concept was formalized and popularized initially in the late 19th century.
+As historical phonology emerged as a discipline, the initial dominant viewpoint was that influences from language contact on phonology and grammar should be assumed to be marginal, and an internal explanation should always be favored if possible.
+As articulated by Max Mueller in 1870, Es gibt keine Mischsprache ("there are no mixed languages").
+In the 1880s, dissent began to crystallize against this viewpoint.
 Within Romance language linguistics, the 1881 Lettere glottologiche of Graziadio Isaia Ascoli argued that the early phonological development of French and other Gallo-Romance languages was shaped by the retention by Celts of their "oral dispositions" even after they had switched to Latin.

-The related but distinct concept of creole languages was used to counter Mueller's view in 1884, by Hugo Schuchardt.
-In modern historical linguistics, debate persists on the details of how language contact may induce structural changes, but the respective extremes of "all change is contact" and "there are no structural changes ever" have largely been abandoned in favor of a set of conventions on how to demonstrate contact induced structural changes, which includes adequate knowledge of the two languages in question, a historical explanation, and evidence that the contact-induced phenomenon did not exist in the recipient language before contact, among other guidelines.
+In 1884, Hugo Schuchardt's related but distinct concept of creole languages was used to counter Mueller's view.
+In modern historical linguistics, debate persists on the details of how language contact may induce structural changes.
+The respective extremes of "all change is contact" and "there are no structural changes ever" have largely been abandoned in favor of a set of conventions on how to demonstrate contact induced structural changes.
+These include adequate knowledge of the two languages in question, a historical explanation, and evidence that the contact-induced phenomenon did not exist in the recipient language before contact, among other guidelines.